-If a silver dressing is used and if the coating of the abutment is protruding, the coated part of the abutment will be discolored by the silver in the dressing.
+If a silver dressing is used and the coating of the abutment is protruding from the skin, the coated part of the abutment will be discolored by the silver in the dressing.
 This is not harmful to the abutment or tissue.